zakthompson/pokescripts.xyz/bots/PremierBallBuyer/README.md

 ## Configuration Options
 ### to_buy
 The number of Premier Balls you want to get.
+Please don't set it above 99 because you can't have more than 999 items in your bag!

 ### sell_all
 Can be set to true or false.
 If true, you will sell ALL of your normal Poke Balls.
 If false, it will only sell the amount you bought.